-There’s just something about Michigan that inspires musicians to write songs about it.
-Whether it’s the stunning scenery, the friendly people, the Great Lakes, or the factories of Detroit, Michigan is one of the most recognizable states in America.
+Michigan is one of the most recognizable states in the United States.
+There’s just something about this place that inspires musicians to write songs about it.
+Could it be the stunning scenery, the friendly people, the Great Lakes, or the factories of Detroit?

 When one thinks of Red Hot Chili Peppers, California is usually the first place to come to mind.
-Based in the Golden State, the four-piece band has a discography that heavily features the state.
+The band, based in the Golden State, has a discography that heavily features the state.
 But “Especially in Michigan” pays tribute to the birthplace of vocalist Anthony Kiedis.

-“Especially in Michigan” serves as an energetic embracing of the Great Lake State in every possible way.
-Focusing on Michigan, the lyrics invoke Huckleberry Finn, fishing, and the local Detroit Lions and Tigers sports teams.
+“Especially in Michigan” is a song that embraces the Great Lakes State in every possible way.
+The lyrics mention Huckleberry Finn, fishing, and the local Detroit Lions and Tigers sports teams.

 With an amazing guitar solo, exciting vocals, and touching lyrics, it’s a favorite of locals and tourists alike.

 What better way to memorialize a beautiful place than through a love song?
-“Michigan and Again” by The Accidentals is a lovely, heartfelt tune dedicated to the natural beauty of the great state.
+“Michigan and Again” by The Accidentals is a lovely, heartfelt tune dedicated to the natural beauty of this state.

 Related: Check out our list of songs about Detroit here.